CWFC-CCFB/CapsisWebAPI4R/README.md

 ## Introduction

 This R package implements a client for Capsis Web API.
 It allows running simple simulation with the Capsis platform.
-At the moment, there is only two models available: Artemis-2009 and Artemis-2014
+At the moment, there are only two models available: Artemis-2009 and Artemis-2014

 Further information about the Capsis platform is available at https://capsis.cirad.fr/capsis/home.

 ## Copyright

-Artemis-2009
+Artemis-2009<br>

-Copyright &copy; 2008-2012 Gouvernement du Québec Copyright &copy; 2012-2025 His Majesty the King in right of Canada
+Copyright &copy; 2008-2012 Gouvernement du Québec<br>
+Copyright &copy; 2012-2025 His Majesty the King in right of Canada<br>
 Authors: Jean-François Lavoie (Arcane Technologies) and Mathieu Fortin (Canadian Forest Service)

-Artemis-2014
+Artemis-2014<br>
 Copyright &copy; 2014-2025 Gouvernement du Québec

-Capsis Web API and the CapsisWebAPI4R package:
+Capsis Web API and the CapsisWebAPI4R package<br>
 Copyright &copy; 2022-2025 His Majesty the King in Right of Canada

 ## License